From Sega Retro

-Hang-On (ハングオン) is a 1985 arcade game developed by Sega AM2.
+Hang-On (ハングオン) is a 1985 arcade game developed by Studio 128.
 One of Yu Suzuki's designs, Hang-On is notable for being the first full body experience arcade game, as some cabinets were shaped like bikes that the user had to ride on.
 It was built on the arcade Sega Hang-On hardware that later powered Space Harrier.

 The arcade version of the game includes advertisements for Bridgestone, Shell, Garelli Motorcycles, TAG, John Player Special cigarettes, Forum cigarettes, and for "Marbor cigarettes".
 The advertising for cigarettes both in Hang-On and the later Super Monaco GP was criticised as these games were also marketed for children.
 Many re-releases of these games omit these adverts.